chrplr/AIP2017/using-github-AIP2017.md

 **Windows with GitHub Desktop installed**

-- First time Download.
+- _First time Download_

   Start GitHub Desktop and click on "Clone a Repository".
   When asked to enter a "repository URL or a Github username and repo name",  type `chrplr/AIP2017`.
 This will download the lecture files in `Documents/Github/AIP2017`.
 You can now close Github Desktop.

 - _Updating_

+  Open GitHub Desktop, Make sure current repository is 'AIP2017' and click on 'fetch Origin' and then on 'Pull Origin'

 **Windows without Github Desktop**